 But is it possible for CBD to have a more direct impact on sleeping routines?

 Research into this area is much more sparse, although there are studies which suggest a solid link between the two.
 Research into the effects of CBD on rats has found that cannabidiol can extend the duration of sleep, and it’s believed that this effect may be seen in humans, too.
 Although the exact reason for this isn’t clear, many experts believe that decreased cortisol secretion could be the answer.
-Cortisol – the body’s ‘fight or flight’ hormone – has been found to reduce with CBD usage, resulting in a sedative-like effect that can make people feel more tired, ultimately promoting a better sleep.
+Cortisol – the body’s ‘fight or flight hormone – has been found to reduce CBD usage, resulting in a sedative-like effect that can make people feel more tired, ultimately promoting better sleep.

 Another interesting area to consider is that some researchers have found that CBD could reduce the amount of REM – rapid eye movement – sleep that a person experiences each night.
 While this might sound counterproductive, REM sleep is when the brain is at its most active; it’s when the brain is closest to its wakeful consciousness.
 Those who experience too much REM sleep (it should make up no more than 25% of total sleep) can wake up feeling exhausted because the brain has been unable to rest.
 CBD’s ability to regulate REM sleep can be beneficial in building good sleep routines.

-These studies have looked into problems in falling and staying asleep.
+These studies have looked into problems with falling and staying asleep.
 But could CBD also help create good sleep routines by keeping people alert during the day?
 It seems so.
-Research suggests that CBD can encourage periods of alertness in light settings by activating specific neurons in the part of the brain known as the hypothalamus that are heavily involved in building and maintaining feelings of alertness during the daytime.
+Research suggests that CBD can encourage periods of alertness in light settings by activating specific neurons in the part of the brain known as the hypothalamus that is heavily involved in building and maintaining feelings of alertness during the daytime.

-While CBD is not recommended by doctors, some people do choose to take a low dose CBD oil under the tongue, or apply a cream infused with CBD that is applied in the evening to promote a good night’s sleep.
+While CBD is not recommended by doctors, some people do choose to take a low dose of CBD oil under the tongue or apply a cream infused with CBD that is applied in the evening to promote a good night’s sleep.
 While no one can make the decision for you – it is a very personal decision – it is important to understand that, unlike THC, CBD is widely considered to be safe.
 The Food Standards Agency states that, in many cases, healthy adults can consume up to 70mg of CBD per day without experiencing significant side effects, although caution should always be taken with cannabinoids.

 All products sold by The Good Level are made from cold pressed oils and therefore outside of Novel Foods and are classed by the FSA as “Not Novel” due to their traditional status.